ka1817/BigBasket-SmartCart-AI-Assistant-for-BigBasket-Shopping/README.md

 File: .github/workflows/ci-cd.yml

-✅ ci-test: Runs unit tests using pytest.
+✅ CI-Test: Runs unit tests using pytest.

-🐳 cd-docker: Builds Docker image and pushes to DockerHub.
+🐳 CD-Docker: Builds Docker image and pushes to DockerHub.

 Triggered on push to main or pull request.